NBISweden/workshop-genome_assembly/exercises/exercise_8.md

 Reorder the assemblies with respect to the reference (`Tools > Move contigs`), and then make an alignment (`align with ProgressiveMauve`).

-Hint: You can use `grep ">" assembly.fasta | less -S` to see if the contigs have been reordered.
+Hint: Reordered are in an alignment folder.
+You can use `grep ">" assembly.fasta | less -S` to see if the contigs have been reordered.

 ### Task 3.